 In April 2016, the Partnership for Policy Integrity (PFPI) released a report, Toxic Secrets, looking at the EPA's regulation of new chemicals used for drilling and fracking, under a program created by the Toxic Substances Control Act (TSCA).
 The PFPI found that between 2009 and 2014, the EPA reviewed 105 new chemicals proposed for use in shale gas extraction, and found health concerns about 88 of them (including skin irritation, lung effects, kidney toxicity and developmental toxicity).
 However, the PFPI report says that the EPA approved these chemicals for use without conducting health testing, assuming they wouldn't leak and come into contact with the public.
 "The Toxic Substances Control Act doesn't mandate health testing before a fracking chemical is put into wide use."
 PFPI decries the confidentiality surrounding the identity, use and possible impact of these chemicals.
 In June 2016, Congress passed and President Obama signed the Frank Lautenberg Chemical Safety for the 21st Century Act (LCSA), modernizing the TSCA and strengthening its health provisions.
-However, PFPI is still planning to work with health professionals to petition for greater disclosure.
+However, PFPI is working with health professionals to petition for greater disclosure.
+In 2018, PFPI released a new report, "Keystone Secrets," finding that in Pennsylvania, undisclosed chemicals were used 13, 632 times in 2,515 wells during 2013-2017.
+At least one chemical was undisclosed in 55% of wells drilled in PA between 2013 and 2017.
+The EPA allowed 62 chemicals-of-concern to be used in oil and gas wells.
+The identities of 41 of these chemicals were withheld (Horwitt, 2018).
+In 2019, PFPI focused on Ohio, finding that for more than 1,400 oil and gas wells drilled from 2013 -2018, public records reveal that "companies injected undisclosed fracking chemicals 10,992 times into 1,432 wells, utilizing a law that allows these chemical entities to be concealed as trade secrets."
+FracTracker Alliance constructed a companion interactive map that can be used to pinpoint these locations.